WenyXu/metrics-bench-suite/README.md

 # Metrics Bench Suite

-Metrics Bench Suite is a suite of tools to benchmark timeseries database storing and querying metrics data.
+Metrics Bench Suite is a set of tools designed to benchmark the storage and querying of metrics data in time-series databases

 ## Tools